antarctica/lantern/docs/usage.md

    [Record Authoring](/docs/data-model.md#record-authoring) section
 2. then run the [Import Records](#import-records) workflow

-## Publishing records workflow
+## Interactive record publishing workflow

 A workflow is available to [Import](#import-records), [Build](#build-static-site) and [Verify](#verify-static-site)
-tasks for a set of new and/or updated records as a publishing workflow.
+sets of manually authored records using interactive prompts for required information.

 > [!IMPORTANT]
-> This is intended as a convenience for the Business As Usual (BAU) process of publishing records from GitLab issues.
+> This workflow is intended as a convenience for the Business As Usual (BAU) process of publishing records from GitLab
+> issues.
+>
+> To publish records on a schedule, use the [Non-interactive Workflow](#non-interactive-record-publishing-workflow).
 >
 > For other use-cases, see the documentation for each individual task.